-- 1. The Permittee shall submit quarterly reports which are due to the Division on or before the 28th day of the month following the quarter and must contain the following: - a.
-Water and collar elevations for site water well identified in Part I.D.1; - b.
-Analytical results of the MWMP-Profile I and Uranium, and NMSP testing for the materials identified in Part I.D.3, reported on NDEP Form 0190 or equivalent; - c.
-A record of releases, and the remedial actions taken in accordance with the approved Emergency Response Plan on NDEP Form 0490 or equivalent; and - d.
-For any kinetic test initiated, continued, or terminated with Division approval during the quarter, provide a brief report of the test status and an evaluation of the results to date, which shall include all analytical data generated from the date testing was initiated through the reporting quarter. - e.
+1. The Permittee shall submit quarterly reports in a Division-approved electronic format, which are due to the Division on or before the 28th day of the month following the quarter and must contain the following:

+- a.
+Analytical results of the solution collected from monitoring locations identified in Parts I.D.1, I.D.4, and I.D.6, reported on NDEP Form 0190 or equivalent; - b.
+Water and collar elevations for site monitoring wells identified in Part I.D.4; - c.
+Other information on the waste rock facilities as identified in Part I.D.6; - d.
+Analytical results of the MWMP-Profile I and Uranium, NMSP, and NV-NAG testing for the materials identified in Part I.D.2, reported on NDEP Form 0190 and NDEP Form 0620 as appropriate, or equivalent; - e.
+A record of releases, and the remedial actions taken in accordance with the approved Emergency Response Plan on NDEP Form 0490 or equivalent; - f.
+For any kinetic test initiated, continued, or terminated with Division approval during the quarter, provide a brief report of the test status and an evaluation of the results to date, which shall include all analytical data generated from the date testing was initiated through the reporting quarter; - g.
 A summary of all monitoring locations which had uranium greater than or equal to 0.03 mg/L with the planned next step of sampling per Footnote (4);